o19s/elasticsearch-learning-to-rank/docs/building-features.rst

 Validating features
 ===================

 When adding features, we recommend sanity checking that the features work as expected.
 Adding a "validation" block to your feature creation let's Elasticsearch LTR run the query before adding it.
 If you don't run this validation, you may find out only much later that the query, while valid JSON, was a malformed Elasticsearch query.
-You can imagine, batching dozens of features to log, only to have one of them fail in production, can be quite annoying!
+You can imagine, batching dozens of features to log, only to have one of them fail in production can be quite annoying!

 To run validation, you simply specify test parameters and a test index to run::